Santa Clara Broncos: Men's basketball

 On February 12, 2007, the men's basketball team snapped Gonzaga's 50-game home winning streak.
 At the time, it was the longest ongoing home winning streak in the NCAA.

-The Broncos are led by head coach Herb Sendek, a coach of the year in three different conferences, who is in his seventh season.
+The Broncos are led by head coach Herb Sendek, a coach of the year in three different conferences, who is in his ninth season.

 Women's basketball

 Women's basketball played its first season in 1963.
 Since then, the women's basketball team has historically been a strong program within the West Coast Conference.
 The Women's Basketball team won the WNIT in 1991.
 The 2012–13 Santa Clara Broncos women's basketball team was another notable team.
 Head Coach JR Payne signed a contract with the Santa Clara Bronco in the 2014 season.
 Finishing with a record of 10–20 during the season of 2014–15, the Broncos came out with an outstanding record of 23–9 beating Stanford University on November 23, (61–58).
 Coach JR Payne accepted a head coaching position at Colorado University at the end of the 2015–16 season.
-In April 2016 the Broncos hired Bill Carr, who is currently in his fourth season as head coach.
+In April 2016 the Broncos hired Bill Carr, who was the head coach for 8 seasons.
+In October of 2024 coach Carr resigned and Associate Head Coach Michael Floyd was named interim Head Coach.

 Men's soccer

 The men's soccer team is one of the nation's elite teams having since 2006 been among the top eight programs of the NCAA for developing professional players overall.
 The men's soccer team has reached the championship match of the College Cup three times.
 In 1989, they faced the University of Virginia; both teams were declared co-champions after the game ended in a 1–1 tie.
 In 1991, they again faced Virginia and again tied after regulation, this time 0–0, but lost on penalty kicks.
 In 1999, they lost to Indiana University, 0–1.
-The men's soccer team is led by coach Cameron Rast, who is in his 19th season at Santa Clara.
+The men's soccer team is led by coach Cameron Rast, who is in his 23rd season at Santa Clara.